toggledbits/PluginTools/README.md

 ### Step Six: Other Code Changes and Checks

+Make the following change in the I_ implementation file:

+* Change the value of the `PLUGIN_MODULE_NAME` variable to the name of your Lua main module.
+This is generally just the name of your implementation Lua file (e.g. L_HuaweiRouter1.lua) without the `.lua` suffix: `L_HuaweiRouter1`.

-Make the following additional code changes in your L_ file (the Lua implementation module... more on that below):
+Make the following additional code changes in your L_ file (the Lua implementation module--do NOT modify the L_PFB_ file!):

 * Change the definition of `_PLUGIN_NAME` to the friendly name of your plugin (spaces etc. OK here)
 * Make sure `_PLUGIN_COMPACT` has the same *compact name* that was used in steps three and five above.